Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 Below you will find a list of proposed projects.
 We invite your participation.
 We welcome your suggestions.

+<h2 id='extendingMZR'>Extending mzR</h2>
+The `mzR` R/Bioconductor package provides a unified API to the common open and community-driven file formats and parsers available for mass spectrometry data, namely `mzXML`, `mzML` and `mzData` (see [vignette](http://bioconductor.org/packages/devel/bioc/vignettes/mzR/inst/doc/mzR.pdf) for details).
+It uses `C` and `C++` code from other third party open-source projects and heavily relies on the [`Rcpp`](http://dirk.eddelbuettel.com/code/rcpp.html) package to, notably, provide a direct mapping from `R` to `C++` infrastructure.
+Currently, `mzR` provides two actual backends to read Mass Spectrometry raw data:

+1. `netCDF` which reads, as the name implies, `netCDF` data
+2. `RAMP` to read `mzData` and `mzXML` via the ISB `RAMP` parser.
+This backend can also read `mzML` through the proteowizard `RAMPadapter` around the proteowizard infrastructure, but this interface is limited to the lowest common denominator between the `mzXML`/`mzData`/`mzML` formats.

+This project is intended to add several related backends to `mzR`, by providing a direct wrapper around -- and full access to -- the proteowizard `msdata` object.
+The candidate will interact closely with [Laurent Gatto](https://github.com/lgatto) and [Steffen Neumann](https://github.com/sneumann), and the [proteowizard](http://www.ncbi.nlm.nih.gov/pubmed/23051804)  and `Rcpp` communities.

+Project attributes and estimates:

+* Difficulty: medium to difficult, depending on experience and `C++` fluency.
+* Length: 3 months.
+* Skills needed: intermediate R programming, knowledge of package development helpful, good knowledge of `C` and especially `C++` essential.
+The candidate will have to familiarise herself with the mass-spectrometry data, the respective data formats and the [proteowizard code base](http://proteowizard.sourceforge.net/dox/index.html).
+* Deliverable: pwiz and identificaiton backends to be added to the `mzR` package.
+* Mentors: Laurent Gatto and Steffen Neuman, with additional Rcpp support from Dirk Eddelbuettel.
+* More information:   <a href="https://github.com/sneumann/mzR/wiki/Extending-mzR">github wiki</a>

+<p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

 <h2 id="galaxy">Galaxy-ification of Useful Scripts</h2>
 From the <a href="http://en.wikipedia.org/wiki/Galaxy_%28computational_biology%29">Wikipedia entry for Galaxy</a>: